airportyh/Indentinator/README.md

 	$ indentinator lib/myapp.rb
 	lib/myapp.rb uses 2 spaces.

-Using with the `-c` option will convert the file to the desired indentation amount, and print the result to STDOUT.
+Using with the `-c` option will convert the file to the desired indentation amount, and print the result to `stdout`.

 	$ indentinator -c 4 lib/myapp.rb